25 Jan Personal Income Tax in Nigeria

 How much is Personal Income Tax in Nigeria?

-The rate of Personal Income Tax payable is dependent on the amount of ‘taxable income’ which the person is liable for.
-Taxable income refers to the base upon which the income tax system imposes and decides on how much tax a person is to pay in a given calendar year.
+The rate of income tax payable is dependent on the amount of ‘taxable income’ which the person is liable for.
+Taxable income refers to the base upon which the income tax system imposes and decides on how much tax a person is to pay in a given year.
 Generally, it includes some or all items of income less expenses and other deductions.

 Therefore in determining the tax rate, a simplified calculation would be

-- Income – Expenses and Deductions = Taxable Income
+- Income – Allowable Expenses and Deductions = Taxable Income

 - Taxable Income/Tax rate = Tax Due

-Under Nigerian Personal Income Tax Laws all taxable persons are entitled to a consolidated relief allowance of 20% of gross income plus higher of 1% of gross income or N200,000.
+Under Nigerian income tax laws all taxable persons are entitled to a consolidated relief allowance of 20% of gross income plus higher of 1% of gross income or N200,000.

 The tax rate payable is: